Current 15-year mortgage rates

 How to get a mortgage

-1. Check your credit score: Your credit score will determine not only which loan you qualify for but also your interest rate.
-Request a free copy of your credit report to check it for accuracy.
+1. Check your credit score: Your credit score will determine not only which mortgage loan you qualify for but also your interest rate.
+Request a free copy of your credit report from FICO to check for accuracy.

 2. Set a budget: Once you estimate your interest rate, use a mortgage calculator to estimate monthly payments of homes at different price points (with your down payment subtracted).
 Remember to include estimates for homeowners insurance and property taxes as well.